 Currently in Maryland, there are no specific numeric criteria that quantify the impact of sediment on the aquatic life of nontidal stream systems.
-Therefore, to determine whether aquatic life is impacted by elevated sediment loads, MDE's Biological Stressor

-Identification (BSID) methodology was applied.
-The BSID identifies the most probable cause(s) for observed biological impairments throughout MD's 8-digit watersheds by ranking the likely stressors affecting a watershed using a suite of physical, chemical, and land use data.
+Therefore, to determine whether aquatic life is impacted by elevated sediment loads, MDE's Biological Stressor Identification (BSID) methodology was applied.
+The BSID identifies the most probable cause(s) for observed biological impairments throughout MD's 8-digit watersheds (1st though 4th order streams only, as assessed by the Maryland Biological Stream Survey (MBSS)) by ranking the likely stressors affecting a watershed using a suite of physical, chemical, and land use data.
 The ranking of stressors was conducted via a risk-based, systematic, weight-of-evidence approach.
 The risk-based approach estimates the strength of association between various stressors and an impaired biological community.
-The BSID analysis then identifies individual stressors (pollutants) as probable or unlikely causes of the poor biological conditions within a given MD 8-digit watershed and subsequently concludes whether or not these individual stressors or groups of stressors are contributing to the impairment (MDE 2009a).
+The BSID analysis then identifies individual stressors (pollutants) as probable, possible, or unlikely causes of the poor biological conditions within a given MD 8-digit watershed and subsequently concludes whether or not these individual stressors or groups of stressors are contributing to the impairment (MDE 2009).

-The BSID analysis for the Cabin John Creek watershed concludes that biological communities are likely impaired due to flow/sediment related stressors.
-Individual stressors within the sediment and habitat parameter groupings that are associated with sediment related impacts and an altered hydrologic regime were identified as being probable causes of the biological impairment.
-Furthermore, the degradation of biological communities in the watershed is strongly associated with urban land use and its concomitant effects (MDE 2009b).
+The BSID analysis for the Potomac River Washington County watershed concludes that biological communities are likely impaired due to flow/sediment related stressors.
+Individual stressors within the sediment and habitat parameters groupings that are associated with sediment related impacts and an altered hydrologic regime were identified as being probable causes of the biological impairment.
+Furthermore, the degradation of biological communities in the watershed is strongly associated with both agricultural and urban land use and their concomitant effects (MDE 2010a).

 In order to quantify the impact of sediment on the aquatic life of non-tidal stream systems, a reference watershed TMDL approach was used and resulted in the establishment of a sediment loading threshold (Currey et al. 2006).
-This threshold is based on a detailed analysis of sediment loads from watersheds that are identified as supporting aquatic life (i.e., reference watersheds) based on Maryland's biocriteria (Roth et al. 1998, 2000; Stribling et al. 1998; MDE 2010b).
+This threshold is based on a detailed analysis of sediment loads from watersheds that are identified as supporting aquatic life (i.e., reference watersheds) based on Maryland's biocriteria (Roth et al. 1998, 2000; Stribling et al. 1998; MDE 2008).
 This threshold is then used to determine a watershed specific sediment TMDL.

-The computational framework chosen for the Cabin John Creek watershed TMDL was the Chesapeake Bay Program Phase 5.2 (CBP P5.2) watershed model target edge-of-field (EOF) land use sediment loading rate calculations combined with a sediment delivery ratio.
+The computational framework chosen for the Potomac River Washington County watershed TMDL was the Chesapeake Bay Program Phase 5.2 (CBP P5.2) watershed model target edge-of-field (EOF) land use sediment loading rate calculations combined with a sediment delivery ratio.
 The edge-of-stream (EOS) sediment load is calculated per land use as a product of the land use area, land use target loading rate, and loss from the EOF to the main channel.
 The spatial domain of the CBP P5.2 watershed model segmentation aggregates to the MD 8-digit watersheds, which is consistent with the impairment listing.

-EPA's regulations require TMDLs to take into account seasonality and critical conditions for stream flow, loading, and water quality parameters (CFR 2009b).
+EPA's regulations require TMDLs to take into account seasonality and critical conditions for stream flow, loading, and water quality parameters (CFR 2010b).
 The intent of this requirement is to ensure that the water quality of the waterbody is protected during times when it is most vulnerable.
 The biological monitoring data used to determine the reference watersheds reflect the impacts of stressors (i.e., sediment impacts to stream biota) over the course of time (i.e., captures the impacts of all high and low flow events).

 Thus, critical conditions are inherently addressed.
 Seasonality is captured in two components.
 First, it is implicitly included in biological sampling as biological communities reflect the impacts of stressors over time, as described above.
 Second, the Maryland Biological Stream Survey (MBSS) dataset included benthic sampling in the spring and fish sampling in the summer.